 Graduates of the A.A.S. in Child Development may be accepted for transfer to a four year college or university.
 However, most four year institutions require a 3.0 grade point average and other courses that are not included in this degree program.
 Therefore, students who wish to transfer their credits to a four year institution should be enrolled in the Early Childhood Education Associate of Arts Degree.

-- 1. Private childcare provider
+- 1. Child care worker

-- 2. Preschool teacher
+- 2. Head Start program administrator

-- 3. Kindergarten teacher's assistant
+- 3. Nanny

-- 4. Day care center manager
+- 4. Private child care provider

-- 5. Nanny
+- 5. Teaching Assistant